Image analysis and Earth observation

 - Fields involved Machine learning, Deep learning for complex image data

-- Industries involved Climate and environment, Health, Technology and industry, Ocean, Natural resources, Community
+- Industries involved Climate and environment, Health, Technology and industry, Ocean, Natural resources

 With close to 40 years of experience, NR has extensive knowledge in image analysis, Earth observation and machine learning, and practical experience with a wide range of applications.
 Detection, characterisation and object recognition are central themes in many of our projects.